 Animals have Bone’s souls as well.
 A long time ago, a shaman, instead of the customary doeskin, covered his Drum frame by the skin of a dead horse.
 As a result, when that shaman was possessed by his Ongon, it said, “My own native land of Tsanchig strip forest, my own house of withered bones, my own body of a fawn horse…”

-This means that the “Bone Spirit” of that dead horse had remained in its pelvic-socket and with its skin, the soul entered the shaman’s drum.
+This means that the “Bone Spirit” of that dead horse had remained in its pelvic socket and with its skin, the soul entered the shaman’s drum.
 Ms.Dulam’s comments indicate the influence of Buddhist ideas of reincarnation on her own views concerning the Soul and Spirit.
 Consequently, she not only accepted ideas of incarnation rejected by Black Shamanism, but she also considered that “A bad soul of the bone transfers into an Ongon, may mean that becoming an Ongon or shaman spirit is a bad deed, bu the reincarnation a good one…” This may be considered an insult to her professed belief and evident worship of Black Shamanism.
-However, the misunderstanding was unintentional, rather it shows the evolution of Mongolian Shamanism under the influence of Buddhism, an influence which is still powerful.
+However, the misunderstanding was unintentional, rather it shows the evolution of Mongolian Shamanism under the influence of Buddhism, an influence that is still powerful.